google/zetasql/docs/net_functions.md

 Takes a URL as a `STRING` value and returns the host.
 For best results, URL values should comply with the format as defined by [RFC 3986][net-link-to-rfc-3986-appendix-a].
-If the URL value does not comply with RFC 3986 formatting, this function makes a best effort to parse the input and return a relevant result.
-If the function cannot parse the input, it returns `NULL`.
+If the URL value doesn't comply with RFC 3986 formatting, this function makes a best effort to parse the input and return a relevant result.
+If the function can't parse the input, it returns `NULL`.

-Note: The function does not perform any normalization.
+Note: The function doesn't perform any normalization.

 **Return Data Type**